Tech Talk: Developing APIs the Easy Way – Streamline your API process with an endpoint-focused approach on Dec 5 at 11 am EST! Register now

 About the Podcast Series

-Join us to learn about best practices for releasing functionality via continuous delivery pipelines, and investigate the latest developer tooling, API gateway technology, and service mesh implementations.
+Join us to learn about best practices for releasing functionality via continuous delivery pipelines, and investigate the latest developer tooling, Kubernetes API gateway technology, and service mesh implementations.

 In our "Livin' On The Edge" series, we interview practitioners and senior technical leaders from organizations such as HashiCorp, Lyft, GitHub, Ticket Master, Buoyant, and more.